wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 2PL Limitations
 ---------------

-Although correctness of transactional semantics  holding locks on cache lines from the first usage till tranaction commit, as in 2PL, guarantees correctness of executions
+Although correctness of transactional semantics is guaranteed by holding locks on cache lines from the first usage till tranaction commit as in 2PL, this scheme does not often provide high degrees of parallelism.
+There are two reasons.
+First, for long running transactions, or transactions working on "hot" data items,

 (TODO: 2PL limitations; holding locks for txn duration decreases parallelism)